+- c.
+Applying for and being granted "Deferred Action for Childhood Arrivals" (DACA) status

 - d.
-Applying for asylum - e.
+Applying for asylum

+- e.
 Apply for refugee status

 Note: A refugee may be entitled to an immediate exemption from the nonresident tuition fee if, upon entry to the United States, the refugee first settled in California, pursuant to the provisions of EC 68075.6 (effective January 1, 2018).
-This exemption is only granted for the length of time he or she lives in this state up to the minimum time necessary to become a resident (one year and one day).
+This exemption is only granted for the length of time they live in this state up to the minimum time necessary to become a resident (one year and one day).